The quest for information regarding your illness or injury can become all-consuming, but all the information in the world may not give you certainty.

-Living with no answers and ongoing uncertainty on a daily basis over weeks, months, even years is not easy.
+Living with no answers and ongoing uncertainty is not easy

-I think there is.
-And there are several alternatives.
-But they may not always be easy.
+There are several alternatives.
+They may not always be easy.
 There is no magic wand.
 (It’s ok to hold on to that possibility, but hold that possibility lightly.)
-There is a learning curve involved.
+A learning curve is involved.

-Speaking to others in the same situation time and again has proven to be incredibly helpful.
+Speaking to others in the same situation can be very helpful.
 It creates a connection so you know you and your loved one are not alone.
 And in these moments of connection, the focus is often on sharing experiences and having the answers can cease to matter.

 There may be ongoing uncertainty and unpredictability.
 The following may come across as trite, a platitude, but it is not intended that way.